-- A) to declare that Defendants violated Plaintiffs' fundamental constitutional rights as set forth in this Complaint; - B) to permanently enjoin Defendants' Heckler's Veto Policy and its application to Plaintiffs' speech and related activities as set forth in this Complaint; - C) to permanently enjoin Defendants' Literature Distribution Restriction and its application to Plaintiffs' speech and related activities as set forth in this Complaint; - D) to permanently enjoin Defendants' Arrest Policy and its application to Plaintiffs' speech and related activities as set forth in this Complaint; - E) to permanently enjoin Defendants' Free Speech Zone Policy and its application to Plaintiffs' speech and related activities as set forth in this Complaint; - F) to award Plaintiffs nominal and compensatory damages against all Defendants; - G) to award Plaintiffs punitive damages against certain Defendants in their individual capacities as set forth in this Complaint; - H) to award Plaintiffs their reasonable attorney fees, costs, and expenses pursuant to 42 U.S.C. § 1988 and other applicable law; - I) to grant such other and further relief as this court should find just and proper.
+- A) to declare that Defendants violated Plaintiffs' fundamental constitutional rights as set forth in this Complaint; - B) to permanently enjoin Defendants' Heckler's Veto Policy and its application to Plaintiffs' speech and related activities as set forth in this Complaint; - C) to permanently enjoin Defendants' Literature Distribution Restriction and its application to Plaintiffs' speech and related activities as set forth in this Complaint; - D) alternatively, to permanently enjoin Defendants' Literature Distribution Restriction and its application to Plaintiffs' speech and related activities in the outer perimeter as set forth in this Complaint; - E) to permanently enjoin Defendants' Arrest Policy and its application to Plaintiffs' speech and related activities as set forth in this Complaint;

+- F) to permanently enjoin Defendants' Free Speech Zone Policy and its application to Plaintiffs' speech and related activities as set forth in this Complaint; - G) to award Plaintiffs nominal and compensatory damages against all Defendants; - H) to award Plaintiffs punitive damages against certain Defendants in their individual capacities as set forth in this Complaint; - I) to award Plaintiffs their reasonable attorney fees, costs, and expenses pursuant to 42 U.S.C. § 1988 and other applicable law; - J) to grant such other and further relief as this court should find just and proper.